Pseudo-CS/Transport-Business/README.md

-clone repository, then in the cloned folder create a python virtual environment\n install django - pip install django from the virtual env run: python manage.py runserver
+clone repository, then in the cloned folder create a python virtual environment<br>
+install django - pip install django from the virtual env run: python manage.py runserver